VetheonGames/Miniparser/README.md

 ## Usage

-Miniparse provides two main methods to process either a file or a string containing HTML, JavaScript, or CSS code.
+Miniparser provides two main methods to process either a file or a string containing HTML, JavaScript, or CSS code.

 ### Processing a File